-Can Alcohol Go Bad in Heat?: If you have alcohol bottles stock in your pantry and found some of them are opened, then the first question that comes to your mind is does alcohol expire?
-The simple answer is to check the label on the bottle to know the best by date.
+Can Alcohol Go Bad in Heat?: If you have alcohol bottles stocked in your pantry and find some of them are opened, then the first question that comes to your mind is does alcohol expire?
+The simple answer is to check the label on the bottle to know the best-by date.

-When you observe dust inside the liquor cabinet, then you might wonder “can alcohol go bad?”.
+When you observe dust inside the liquor cabinet, then you might wonder “does alcohol go bad?”.
 Here we will provide information about how long alcohol last, the shelf life of alcohol, and others.

 - Can Alcohol Go Bad After Being Opened?

 - Signs To Tell If Alcohol is Bad